okohll/abdocs/content/docs/integrations/push-example-zapier.md

 ![Zapier catch hook](/zapier-catch-hook.png)

 When you press Continue, Zapier will provide you with a custom URL and some additional options which can be left unchanged.
-Copy this URL and record it in Agilebase: go to the view’s _manage_ tab, show the _Send_ panel and select _send data to a third party system using the API_.
-Paste the Zapier URL into the space provided:
+Copy this URL and record it in Agilebase: edit the view and open the _Use API_ panel.
+Paste the Zapier URL into the _Push URL_ space provided:

 ![Zapier aB push](/zapier-ab-push.png)